majeinfo/chaingun/README.md

 (Thanks to Erik Lupander)

 ## What it does
-- Provides high-throughput load testing of HTTP/TCP/UDP/WS services
+- Provides high-throughput load testing of HTTP/TCP/UDP/WS services (through Standalone or Distributed Modes)
 - Supports GET, POST, PUT and DELETE
 - Request URLs and bodies can contain ${paramName} parameters
 - ${paramName} values can be extracted from HTTP response bodies and bound to a User context.
 User defined variables are also supported
 - Capturing Set-Cookie response headers
 - POST data can be inlined or read from template files
 - variables can be feed from an external CSV file

 ## Building